JackyJackHan/JackyJackHan/README.md

-### Hi there 👋 This is Seung Hun Han, a statistician who has a great interest and passion in Data Science.
+### Hi there 👋 This is Seung Hun Han, a statistician with a great interest and passion in Data Science.

 Making a maximum effort to become a keen and experienced Data scientist.